 Second, as good as the TCL 8-Series is, it can’t beat an OLED’s black levels.
 And while the halo effect is lessened, it isn’t completely eliminated.
 Finally, the TCL 8-Series doesn’t offer gamer-friendly options like auto low latency mode or variable refresh rate, as LG’s OLEDs do, nor does it have eARC for advanced audio pass-through.

 Aside from a lack of potential for screen burn-in, the TCL 8-series still bows to LG OLEDs.
 So, no, it isn’t an OLED killer.
 But that doesn’t mean it isn’t the better choice for many people.

 For those who want outstanding picture quality with great 4K

 TCL isn’t kidding around.

 All three are excellent TVs, and I enjoy them for different reasons.
 I like the Sony’s cinematic look.
 I like the Samsung’s one-connect box, gamer-friendly attitude, and zesty color.
-I like the TCL’s tight light control and impressive contrast, along with its support for Dolby Vision and other HDR formats.
+I like the TCL’s tight light control and impressive contrast, along with its support for

 Still, TCL isn’t kidding around.
 It’s right in league with the companies that normally dominate flagship televisions.